Good to know: Event Cloud source

 userId, in which case the email address will be passed in as the

-Collections are the groupings of data we pull from your Source.
+Collections are the groupings of data Segment pulls from your Source.
 In your warehouse, each collection gets its own table, as well as a

 tracks table that aggregates all the events into a single table.